ahksoft/Termux-SuperShell/README.md

 Termux colors are applied automatically.

-On startup, a custom MOTD banner shows battery percentage and temperature.
+On startup, a custom MOTD banner shows system info, battery percentage and temperature.

+---

-📸 Screenshots
+## 📸 Screenshots

 > Upload your screenshots to the repo (e.g., /images/) or GitHub issues/wiki, then update the paths below.